-- Minimize encroachment of by-passes onto private land.
-The private partner will have to come to an agreement with owners with respect to encroachment on private land; - > The public will be notified of the work and of the detours provided.
-Alternate routes will be proposed; - At least one access to Nuns' Island, and preferably two, will be maintained at all times on the local road and highway systems; - Favour the corridor footprint as the principal access to the construction zones and, as far as possible, limit the movement of machinery to the work areas located within this corridor;
+- Minimize encroachment of detours on private land.
+The private partner will have to come to an agreement with owners with respect to encroachment on private land; - ► The public will be informed of the work and of the detours provided.
+Alternate routes will be proposed;

-- The private partner must ensure that underground infrastructure is clearly identified in the plans and in the field; - Perform an inspection before any work likely to cause damage and adjust work methods in consequence; - The private partner must establish an alternate transportation system and organize parking near the worksite restricting access to the local network; - When working in urban areas, remove loose material and other debris on a daily basis from streets used by vehicles and machinery; - > When the work is done, the private partner shall rehabilitate the land and infrastructure.
+- ► At least one access to Nuns' Island, and preferably two, will be maintained at all times on the local road and highway systems.
+Lane dimensions will be maintained; - ▶ Use the corridor footprint as the principal access to the construction zones and, as far as possible, limit the movement of machinery to the work areas located within this corridor; - Transport Canada and the private partner will work together to develop a transportation management plan in order to maintain a smooth traffic flow on the project's adjacent road network. - Transport Canada and the private partner will work together to prepare a transportation management plan for trucking during the construction phase and around the project site. - Keep the bus-only lane operational during the project; - The private partner must ensure that underground infrastructure is clearly identified in the plans and in the field; - Perform an inspection before any work likely to cause damage and adjust work methods in consequence; - ► The private partner must establish an alternate transportation system and organize parking near the worksite restricting access to the local network; - When working in urban areas, remove loose material and other debris on a daily basis from streets used by vehicles and machinery; - ▶ When the work is done, the private partner will rehabilitate the land and infrastructure.